alonbebchuk/GNN-Pretraining/report/report.md

 - But the same scheme achieves 0.00% with b4 and -9.91% with s5
 - Success appears random rather than systematic

-**Critical Insight**: Two molecular graph datasets (ENZYMES and PTC_MR) from the same domain show completely opposite patterns—one never works (0% success), the other occasionally shows spectacular success (37.5% rate). **Domain expertise cannot predict which will occur**.
+**Critical Insight**: Two molecular graph datasets (ENZYMES and PTC_MR) from the same domain show completely opposite patterns—one never works (0% success), the other shows strong success (50.0% rate). **Domain expertise cannot predict which will occur**.

 ### 10.3 Cross-Domain vs Single-Domain Transfer: Two Paths, Same Destination